sciZer0/newdiscoveries/a/README.md

 Remarkably, the discoveries are fully based on well-known experiments and well-known Newton’s discoveries (1st, 2nd and 3rd Newton’s Laws) which, ATTENTION, were and still are not fully understood by people.

-# BENEFITS
-At best, thanks to these discoveries,<br>
+At best, thanks to the discoveries,<br>

 * the world will get access to new energy and the ability to REALLY prosper;<br>